 - a.
-Allopathic (MD) or Osteopathic (DO) Physicians must have: - Certification in a primary care specialty from a specialty board approved by the American Board of Medical Specialties or the American Osteopathic Association - OR - - Completed a residency program in a primary care specialty, approved by the Accreditation Council for Graduate Medical Education or the American Osteopathic Association; AND - ii.
+Allopathic (MD) or Osteopathic (DO) Physicians must have: - Certification in a primary care specialty from a specialty board approved by the American Board of Medical Specialties or the American Osteopathic Association OR - ii.
 A current, full, permanent, unencumbered, unrestricted health professional license to practice in the State of Delaware.